siredmar/mdcii-engine/docs/doc/grafikreihenfolge.md

 # Graphic sequence

 A visualization of the sequence of graphics for buildings with a size of more than one field follows.
-In addition, the respective coordinates of the individual tiles are shown relative to the start (field no. 1).
+In addition, the respective coordinates of the individual tiles are shown relative to the origin (field no. 1).

 ## 2x2